Country singer Joe Diffie dies of coronavirus complications

 Diffie, a native of Tulsa, Oklahoma, was a member of the Grand Ole Opry for more than 25 years.
 His hits included “Honky Tonk Attitude,” “Prop Me Up Beside the Jukebox (If I Die),” “Bigger Than the Beatles” and “If the Devil Danced (In Empty Pockets).”

-His mid-90s albums “Honkey Tonk Attitude” and “Third Rock From the Sun” went platinum.
+His mid-90s albums “Honky Tonk Attitude” and “Third Rock From the Sun” went platinum.
 Eighteen of Diffie’s singles landed in the top 10 on the country charts, with five going No. 1.
 In his 2013 single “1994,” Jason Aldean name-checked the ’90s country mainstay.

 Diffie shared in a Grammy award for best country collaboration for the song “Same Old Train,” with Merle Haggard, Marty Stuart and others.
 His last solo album was 2010’s “The Bluegrass Album: Homecoming.”